The Genius Trick to Soften Ice Cream That’s Hard as a Brick

 Before you toss suspect-looking leftovers, know this: firm foods are more likely to be salvageable than soft foods.
 Mould generally can’t penetrate deep into hard cheeses like Asiago and cheddar, so it’s OK to cut off about an inch.
 The same goes for firm produce like bell peppers and carrots.
 However, chuck mouldy-looking foods with high moisture content—yogurt, soft cheeses, cooked leftovers, and bread.
 Porous foods are likely to be contaminated beneath the surface.

-Now that you’ve added these cooking shortcuts to your repertoire, find out which expiration dates you should never ignore.
+Find out which expiration dates you should never ignore.